Super Cobra: Gameplay

 There is no intermission between each section; the game simply scrolls into the new terrain.
 If the player destroys the booty on the final level, he/she must start back at the beginning of the level.

 If the booty is safely carried away, the player starts back at the beginning of the first level and the cycle repeats.
 On the second time through the levels, the tanks fire much more aggressively and fuel is consumed much faster.
 On the third and subsequent times through the levels, fuel is consumed still faster.
 The faster rate of fuel consumption on the second and subsequent cycles may make it difficult to complete those cycles without losing at least one chopper due to running out of fuel, although this is compensated somewhat by awarding an extra chopper each time a cycle is completed and the booty is carried away.

 Ports

-The game was ported to the Atari 2600, Atari 5200, ColecoVision, Intellivision, Odyssey², and Atari 8-bit family by Parker Brothers.
+The game was ported to the Atari 2600, Atari 5200, ColecoVision, Intellivision, Odyssey², and Atari 8-bit computers by Parker Brothers.
 It was also released for Sord M5, MSX, Entex Adventure Vision and Casio PV-1000.
 Entex produced a standalone tabletop version.